aeternity/ga-multisig-contract/README.md

 - `refuse(hash)`
     - params
         - `hash` the tx-hash of the meta transaction that should be authorized
-    - can be called to refuse the currently proposed tx
+    - can be called by co-signers to refuse the currently proposed tx
+        - once enough signers refused, the tx will automatically be revoked
 - `revoke(hash)`
     - params
         - `hash` the tx-hash of the meta transaction that should be authorized
-    - can be called to explicitely revoke the currently proposed tx
+    - can be called by the proposer only to explicitely revoke the currently proposed tx
-        - no check if the caller is the proposer of the tx
-        - requires enough refusals of co-signers in case other signer than the proposer calls the entrypoint
 - `update_fee_protection(fee_protection)`
     - params
         - `fee_protection` object with `int`-attributes `max_fee` and `max_gasprice`